creotip/awesome-trpc/CONTRIBUTING.md

 - Make sure your additions are relevant and beneficial to the tRPC community.
 - Follow the existing formatting and style of the repository.
-- Provide clear and concise descriptions for your additions or changes.
 - Include appropriate links and references to external resources.
-- Avoid any offensive, inappropriate, or irrelevant content.

-Once your PR is submitted, it will be reviewed by the repository maintainers.
-They may provide feedback or request modifications before merging your changes.

-## Code of Conduct

-Contributors to this repository are expected to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code of conduct.

-If you encounter any issues or have concerns related to the code of conduct, please contact the repository maintainers.

----

-We appreciate your contributions and look forward to making Awesome-tRPC an even more valuable resource for the tRPC community!
-Thank you for your support.